Premium Peru, Chile & Argentina

 Itinerary

-Welcome to Peru!
-Your adventure begins in Lima, where you will be collected from the airport on arrival and transferred to your hotel.
-Here you will meet your small group of fellow travellers and your local leader for a 2pm welcome meeting.
-Afterwards, head out to get to know the city on a walking tour of downtown Lima with your leader.
-Admire the colonial buildings of Plaza Mayor and visit the eerie catacombs of the Saint Francis Monastery, then head away from the tourist trail to Alameda de Chabuca Granda – an area popular with the locals.
-Stop off at the colourful street food stalls to sample some of Lima’s favourite sweet treats, like Peruvian donuts and mazamorra morada; porridge made from purple corn.
-But be sure to leave some room as tonight’s dinner is really something special.
-Lima has one of the world’s most revered culinary scenes, and this evening you’ll head to one of the city’s best restaurants with stunning views surrounded by ancient ruins.
-The creative chef offers up traditional Peruvian dishes with modern twists in a one-of-a-kind environment.
+Bienvenido!
+Welcome to Peru.
+Your adventure begins in Lima, where you’ll be met at the airport and transferred to your hotel for a welcome meeting at 2 pm.
+After, head out to get to know the city on a walking tour of downtown Lima with your leader.
+Admire the buildings of Plaza Mayor and visit the eerie catacombs of the Saint Francis Monastery, then head away from the tourist trail to Alameda de Chabuca Granda – an area popular with the locals.
+Stop off at the colourful street food stalls to sample some of Lima’s favourite sweet treats, like Peruvian doughnuts and mazamorra morada (porridge made from purple corn).
+Lima has one of the world’s most revered culinary scenes, and tonight, you’ll head to one of the city’s best restaurants that boasts stunning views, surrounded by ancient ruins.
+The creative chef here offers traditional Peruvian dishes with modern twists in a one-of-a-kind environment.
 (D)

-Today you will catch a flight to Puerto Maldonado.
-On arrival in the afternoon, take a bus to the port where you will board motorised canoes and head into the Amazon rainforest.
+Today, you’ll catch a flight to Puerto Maldonado.
+When you arrive, take a bus to the port where you’ll board motorised canoes and head into the Amazon rainforest.
 Keep an eye out for macaws, herons, alligators and capybaras along the way.
-Here you’ll find Inkaterra Hacienda Concepcion, your Feature Stay for the next two nights.
-Built in the heart of a 380 hectare-private ecological reserve, this unique resort is focussed on the conservation of local habitats and features 25 private cabanas plus an on-site team of expert local guides.
-Enjoy lunch at the lodge then explore the Concepcion Trails with an expert guide.
-As darkness begins to fall, join a guided Twilight River boat ride and see how many caimans you can spot lurking on the riverbanks.
-Dinner is a la carte and draws on local Amazon ingredients to create a meal to remember.
+Here, you’ll find Inkaterra Hacienda Concepcion – your Feature Stay for the next two nights.
+Built in the heart of a 380-hectare private ecological reserve, this unique resort is focused on the conservation of local habitats and features 25 private cabanas plus an on-site team of expert local guides.
+Enjoy lunch at the lodge, then explore the Concepcion Trails with an expert guide.
+As darkness begins to fall, join a guided Twilight River boat ride and try to spot some caimans lurking on the riverbanks.
+Dinner tonight will be a la carte and draws on local Amazon ingredients.
 (B/L/D)

-After breakfast, board a dug-out wooden canoe to quietly glide across Lake Sandoval, keeping an eye out for red howler monkeys, giant river otters, and colourful macaws along the way.
-After lunch you may like to walk along the Inkaterra Canopy Walkway, a 344 metre network of suspension bridges that take you high above the forest floor to some of the best places to spot toucans, woodpeckers, monkeys, and three-toed sloths.
-Join a night walk to discover the nocturnal activity in the surrounding areas or book into the lodge’s spa (own expense), before you meet your group for dinner.
+After breakfast, board a dug-out wooden canoe and glide across Lake Sandoval, keeping an eye out for potential wildlife sightings, like red howler monkeys, giant river otters and colourful macaws.
+After lunch, you might like to walk along the Inkaterra Canopy Walkway – a 344 m network of suspension bridges that take you high above the forest floor to some of the best places to spot toucans, woodpeckers, monkeys and three-toed sloths.
+After, join your group for a special amazon experience as you enjoy drinks and snacks around an Amazon bonfire in the company of a local guide who will share stories about the jungle and local legends.
+Then later this evening enjoy a night walk to discover the nocturnal activity in the surrounding areas or book into the lodge’s spa before you meet your group for dinner.
 (B/L/D)

-This morning you will travel back to Puerto Maldonado, then take a flight to Cusco, the former centre of the Incan Empire.
-Arrive in the early afternoon and settle in to your hotel, then head out with your leader for an orientation walk to familiarise yourself with one of South America’s oldest city and get used to the high altitude.
-Stop by the stunning Plaza de Armas, the heart of the city, flanked with colonial buildings and ornate churches.
-Visit the World Heritage-listed Cusco Cathedral, built on top of an Incan palace and one of the city's greatest repositories of art.
-Here you will meet with a local historian guide who will provide expert insight on the colonial art, architecture and history of this magnificent building and the city surrounding it.
-The evening is free for your own discoveries – Cusco offers no shortage of excellent restaurants, and as night falls the city is swept up in a flurry of live music and late-night street food stalls.
+This morning, you’ll travel back to Puerto Maldonado, then take a flight to Cusco – the former centre of the Inca Empire.
+Arrive in the early afternoon before heading out with your leader to discover what the city has to offer.
+Stop by the stunning Plaza de Armas – the heart of the city, flanked by ornate churches.
+Visit the UNESCO World Heritage-listed Cusco Cathedral, built on top of an Inca palace and one of the city's greatest repositories of art.
+Here, you’ll meet with a local historian guide who will provide expert insight into the building’s art, architecture and history and the surrounding city.
+Visit the Coricancha Temple – once the most important temple in the Inca Empire.
+The evening is free for your own discoveries.
+Cusco offers no shortage of restaurants and as night falls, the city is swept up in a flurry of live music and late-night street food stalls.
 (B)

 Today, travel from Ollantaytambo to Aguas Calientes in style, boarding the 360 Machu Picchu Train.
-High, domed windows offer up unbelievable views of the Andes, allowing you to sit back in comfort and take it all in.
-The train also features an open air observation carriage so you can completely immerse yourself in the remarkable landscape – have your camera ready as this scenic journey will be one worth remembering.
-Disembark the train in Aguas Calientes, quickly drop your belongings at your hotel, then take a short bus ride up the winding road to Machu Picchu, where you will be joined by a guide who will take you through the ruins and tell you stories of its history and the ancestral people of the region.
-The true purpose behind Machu Picchu may always be a mystery, since no historical records of the complex exist.
+High, domed windows offer unbelievable views of the Andes, allowing you to sit back comfortably and take it all in.
+The train also features an open-air observation carriage to completely immerse yourself in the remarkable landscape.
+Disembark the train in Aguas Calientes, drop your belongings at your hotel, then take a short bus ride up the winding road to Machu Picchu, where you’ll be joined by a guide who will take you through the ruins and tell you stories of its history.
+The true purpose behind Machu Picchu, one of the Seven Wonders of the World, may always be a mystery since no records of the complex exist.
 Most archaeologists, however, believe it to be the 15th-century headquarters of Emperor Pachacuti.
-Your leader can advise how to get the most out of your visit.
-Later, take the bus back down to Aguas Calientes to spend the night before heading back up to Machu Picchu first thing in the morning for your second visit.
+Later, take the bus back down to Aguas Calientes.
 (B)

-Rise before the sun and take the winding road back up to incredible Machu Picchu.
-On your second visit, explore more of the extraordinary architecture of the many temples, palaces and living quarters.
+Rise before the sun and take the winding road back up to the incredible Machu Picchu.
+On your second visit, explore more of the extraordinary architecture of the temples, palaces and living quarters.
 Looking at Machu Picchu as it sits against a backdrop of forested mountains is a truly breathtaking experience.
-Its mortar-free design is particularly earthquake resistant and the stones are so precisely cut that, to this day, not even a knife fits between them.
-You'll have time along the way to take any photos you may have missed yesterday.
-Take the bus back to Aguas Calientes, then catch a standard train back to Ollantaytambo.
-From here, you will make the drive back to Cusco for the evening.
+Its mortar-free design is particularly earthquake resistant, and the stones are so precisely cut that, to this day, not even a knife fits between them!
+Take the bus back to Aguas Calientes, then catch a train back to Ollantaytambo.
+From here, you’ll make the drive back to Cusco for the evening.
 (B)

-In the afternoon, fly from Cusco back to Lima, where you will spend the night.
-In the morning, you'll depart Peru and head to Chile.
-(B)
+In the afternoon, fly from Cusco to Lima, where you'll spend the night.
+In the morning, you'll depart Peru and head to Chile for the next stage of your adventure.

 Enjoy a free morning in Santiago.
-Perhaps make a visit to the Mercado Central, Santiago’s celebrated fish market.
-Begin the journey to Valparaiso, stopping off for a wine tasting on the way in the Casablanca Valley.
+Maybe visit the Mercado Central – Santiago’s celebrated fish market.
+Then, begin the journey to Valparaiso, stopping off for a wine tasting on the way in the Casablanca Valley.
 Sitting on a coastal plain between the capital and Valparaiso, Casablanca Valley is Chile’s fastest growing wine region, with rich soil and a perfect climate for chardonnay and sauvignon blanc.
-Visit a vineyard that is focused on sustainable and organic viticulture, as well as producing outstanding wines.
-Continue to the colourful Valparaiso, notable for its brightly hued houses spread across a series of hills overlooking the ocean.
-Your hotel for the next two nights has been delighting guests since 1885 and sits in the historic heart of the city.
-Enjoy an introduction to pisco atop its marvellous rooftop and take in unbeatable views of Valparaiso.
-Afterwards, perhaps head out and find yourself a place to sip some ancho reyes alongside locals for the evening.
+Visit a vineyard focused on sustainable and organic viticulture, then continue to Valparaiso, known for its brightly hued houses that spread over the hills overlooking the ocean.
+Your Feature Stay hotel for the next two nights dates to 1885 during the boom of the shipping port and sits in the historic heart of the city, a designated UNESCO World Heritage Centre.
+Decorated with works by Chilean artists it’s the perfect base from which to explore the city.
+Enjoy an introduction to pisco on the rooftop and take in the views.
 (B)

-Listed as a World Heritage centre in 2003, Valparaiso used to be South America’s busiest port before the opening of the Panama Canal.
-It has since transformed itself into Chile’s most creative city which you'll learn more about on the walking tour today with a local guide.
-The ramshackle streets have long been home to artists, writers and musicians so there is no shortage on visual inspiration to prompt some questions about its background.
-The hills of Cerro Concepcion and Cerro Alegre are dotted with kaleidoscopically coloured houses, with cobbled streets weaving sharply uphill and concealing all manner of galleries, restaurants and shops.
-Later on, visit the Museum of Fine Arts, housed in a beautiful art nouveau chalet.
+Listed as a UNESCO World Heritage centre in 2003, Valparaiso used to be South America’s busiest port before the opening of the Panama Canal.
+It has since transformed itself into Chile’s most creative city, which you'll learn more about on the walking tour today with a local guide.
+The hills of Cerro Concepcion and Cerro Alegre are dotted with coloured houses, cobbled streets, galleries, restaurants and shops.
+Later, visit the Museum of Fine Arts, housed in a beautiful art nouveau chalet.
+Tonight, maybe visit an iconic local restaurant credited with the invention of chorrillana.
+This legendary Chilean dish is made up of French fries topped with beef, eggs and fried onions.
+(B)

-Depart Valparaiso and head back to Santiago to catch a flight to Mendoza.
-As your plane crosses the Andes, you might catch a glimpse of Mount Aconcagua, the highest mountain in the Americas at 6962 metres above sea level.
+Depart Valparaiso and head back to Santiago to catch an international flight to Mendoza.
+As your plane crosses the Andes, you might catch a glimpse of Mount Aconcagua – the highest mountain in the Americas at 6962 m above sea level.
 In Mendoza, get to know the lively city with a gentle stroll around its wide, lively streets with your local leader.
 Technically a desert city, the extensive irrigation system here means Mendoza is remarkably green.
-Check out the city’s lush tree-lined spaces – from the sprawling Parque San Martin to petite Plaza Espana – and get a taste of local life along the bustling pedestrianised street, Peatonal Sarmiento.
-Head South towards wine country, and your countryside boutique hotel.
-Perhaps enjoy a dip in the pool before an included dinner.
-(B/L)
+Check out the city’s tree-lined spaces – from the sprawling Parque San Martin to Plaza Espana – and get a taste of local life along the bustling street, Peatonal Sarmiento.
+This evening, enjoy a delicious dinner with your group at a local restaurant.
+(B/D)

-Mendoza is Argentina's most prolific and significant grape-growing region, producing nearly three-quarters of the country's wine.
+Mendoza is Argentina's most significant grape-growing region, producing nearly three-quarters of the country's wine.
 The climate produces an excellent variety of grapes, with the region's signature being Malbec.
-Today you will get to experience this internationally renowned wine at its source during tours and tastings at three world-class and innovative wineries, each with its own distinct style and flavour.
-Meet with a local wine expert and gain inside knowledge on the varieties of grapes and different production methods used at each winery, and sample award winning bottles just as spectacular as the surrounding Andes mountain landscape.
+Today, you’ll get to experience this internationally renowned wine at its source during tours and tastings at three world-class and innovative wineries, each with its own distinct style and flavour.
+Meet with a local wine expert and gain inside knowledge on the varieties of grapes and different production methods used at each winery, and sample award winning bottles just as spectacular as the surrounding Andes.
 After the tastings, settle in for a special closed-door gourmet lunch at one of the wineries.
 Enjoy several courses paired with wines carefully selected to bring out the flavours in the wonderful food.
-In the evening, perhaps test your palate by attempting to pair the perfect wine with an authentic Argentine asado (barbecue-style food).
+In the evening, maybe test your palate by attempting to pair the perfect wine with an authentic Argentine asado (barbecue-style food).
 (B/L)

 Your trip comes to an end after breakfast this morning.
-If you're planning to stay on in Buenos Aires we can assist you in booking extra accommodation ahead of time (subject to availability).
+If you're planning to stay on in Buenos Aires, just speak to your booking agent ahead of time to organise extra accommodation.
 (B)

 Trip Inclusions